 You must employ the services of a solicitor to look over and explain the leasehold agreement.
 For example, there may also be specific procedures or restrictions regarding the resale of leasehold property within retirement villages or retirement living developments.
-Issues such as these will be explained in the handbook.
-You must be aware of any legally binding procedures that must be followed when looking to sell your property.
+The handbook will explain issues such as these.
+You must be aware of any legally binding procedures you must follow when selling your property.

 Buying a home in later life

-Whether looking to downsize or acquire a family home in later life, there are still the traditional options outside of specialised retirement developments.
-You may be looking at relocating your family home or acquiring a two-bedroom apartment that is more manageable and less expensive.
-Even though there have been developments concerning mortgage finance for older homeowners, there are still some issues to be aware of, such as:-
+Whether looking to downsize or acquire a family home in later life, there are still traditional options outside specialised retirement developments.
+For example, you may be looking at relocating your family home or acquiring a two-bedroom apartment that is more manageable and less expensive.
+Even though there have been developments concerning mortgage finance for older homeowners, there are still some issues to be aware of.